TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Outward pointing read pairs for which the calculated size d\ :sub:`s` is smaller than a user defined self-ligation threshold T2\ :sub:`max` are categorized as self-ligated pairs.
+Furthermore, outward pointing read pairs that map to the same digest are categorized as self-ligated pairs.

 Categorization of read pairs
 ----------------------------

+Within Diachromatic five disjoint read pair categories are distinguished:

+**1. Un-ligated:** Read pair is pointing inwards and the distance between the two 5' end positions d\ :sub:`u` is smaller than T1\ :sub:`max` or both reads map to the same digest.

+**2. Self-ligated:** Read pair is pointing outwards and the calculated size of self-ligating fragments d\ :sub:`s` is smaller than a predefined self-ligation threshold T2\ :sub:`max` (Default: 10,000) or both reads map to the same digest.

+**3. Too short chimeric:** Read pair is does neither belong to the un-ligated nor self-ligated category, but the calculated size d\ :sub:`c` is smaller than a specified lower threshold threshold T1\ :sub:`min` (Default: 50).

+**4. Too long chimeric:** Read pair is does neither belong to the un-ligated nor self-ligated category, but the calculated size d\ :sub:`c` is greater than a specified lower threshold T1\ :sub:`max` (Default: 800).

+**5. Valid (chimeric):** All remaining chimeric read pairs.

 The illustration below shows the decision tree for the categorization of read pairs.